saif580/Shopify-JSON-LD-Generator/README.md

 # Shopify JSON-LD Generator

-The Shopify JSON-LD Generator is a React application that empowers users to create JSON-LD (JavaScript Object Notation for Linked Data) for a store's structured data.
+The Shopify JSON-LD Generator is a Public app (not available on the Shopify store) that empowers users to create JSON-LD (JavaScript Object Notation for Linked Data) for a store's structured data.
 This data enhances the store's visibility in search engine results.

 ## Table of Contents